 Services.
-The program provided 23 direct large volume pick-ups (LVP) from businesses and others that had accumulated more than 100 gallons of paint at their locations and serviced two locations set up as recurring large volume pick-up (RLVP) sites.
+The program provided 338 direct pickups from businesses and others that had either (1) accumulated more than 100 gallons of paint (considered large volume pickups or LVPs) at their locations, or (2) were categorized as small quantity hazardous waste generators (SQG) or large quantity hazardous waste generators (LQG).
+The program serviced two locations set up as recurring large volume pickup (RLVP) sites.